 With 13 hospitals and 114 sites spread across 60,000 square kilometers connected via a secure broadband network, the creation of a regional electronic health record was an early priority.
 The initial stage involved the establishment of a unique regional identifier for patients and the implementation of a single instance of the TrakCare Emergency module for all SWARH hospitals.

 In the next stage, SWARH worked with InterSystems to extend its use of the TrakCare unified healthcare information system to implement a Clinical Information System serving the 12 hospitals.
 SWARH also used TrakCare’s rapid integration capabilities to interface with a legacy patient administration system and a number of external pathology providers and connect them all to the regional electronic health record.

-“TrakCare’s multi-site capability allowed us to think regionally and act locally,” said Garry Druitt, Executive Officer for SWARH.
+“TrakCare’s multisite capability allowed us to think regionally and act locally,” says Garry Druitt, SWARH executive officer.
 “Its flexibility to configure a workflow for a particular user group helped us to achieve our vision while still maintaining regional control over governance.”

 Providing all administrative and clinical functionality within a single unified system further eases access to healthcare information and improves the coordination of healthcare delivery.
-Combined with the phasing out of SWARH’s legacy patient administrative system, it also reduces technical support overheads.
-Regular software updates from InterSystems, which continually add new functionality in all areas of the product suite, keep SWARH on the leading edge of e-health enabled care capabilities.
+Combined with the phasing out of SWARH’s legacy patient administrative system, it also reduces technical support overhead.
+Regular software updates from InterSystems, which continually add new functionality in all areas of the product suite, keep SWARH on the leading edge of e-health-enabled care capabilities.

-“All Portland Hospital patients now have their medications ordered and administered through TrakCare Medication Management,” said Katharina Redford, Divisional Manager – Productivity and Development at SWARH.
-“The medications they use before, during and after hospitalisation are now included in the discharge summary reconciliation.”
+“All Portland Hospital patients now have their medications ordered and administered through TrakCare Medication Management,” says Katharina Redford, SWARH divisional manager of productivity and development.
+“The medications they use before, during, and after hospitalization are now included in the discharge summary reconciliation.”

 TrakCare not offered in the United States.